 A good relationship between the port and its customers in the paper, timber, pulp and fertiliser trade has built up and the port now handles a major share of the pulp imported into Scotland.
 Reasons for this being the flexibility of berths and stevedoring on all quays in the port.

 Paper and timber products go directly from 'ship to shed'.
-Vessels exceeding 17,000 tonnes DWT and draughts of 7.5 metres have been accommodated.
+Vessels up to 150m (or larger by arrangement with harbourmaster) can be accommodated.
 Import and export of grain and other agricultural products are handled with efficiency.
 Covered storage for other products at the quayside is in excess of 375,000 square feet.
 Countries importing into Montrose include Denmark, Sweden, Norway, Portugal, Lithuania, Latvia, Estonia, Poland, Germany, Canada, USA and South America.
-Other principal imports include malting barley, fertiliser and feed stuffs.
-Principal exports include potatoes, scrap metal and grain.
+Principal imports include malting barley, fertiliser, pulp and feed stuffs.
+Principal exports include potatoes, scrap metal, grain and other argicultural products.

 The port can handle almost any type of cargo available with the minimum of delay.